uttori/uttori-wiki/docs/plugins/utilities.md

 <a name="countWords"></a>

 ## countWords(input) ⇒ <code>Record.&lt;string, number&gt;</code>
-Replace curly quotes with regular quotes, remove punctuation, normalize whitespace, lowercase, split at the space, use a loop to count word occurrences into an index object.
+Removes curly quotes, punctuation, normalizes whitespace, lowercase, split at the space, use a loop to count word occurrences into an index object.

 **Kind**: global function
 **Returns**: <code>Record.&lt;string, number&gt;</code> - The word count hash.